thekidone/device-concord4/README.md

 ## Prerequisites

- - Hardware (Concord 4 or equivalent panel) with a Superbus 2000 automation module attached to it
+ - Hardware (Concord 4 or equivalent panel) with a Superbus 2000 Automation Module (AM) attached to it
- - RS232 connection (to the AM panel)
+ - RS232 connection (to the AM panel - USB to Serial Cable is needed)
  - Python 2.7
  - Python packages: requests, future, pyserial (pip install)
  - Raspberry Pi (recommended)